-A pair $(p,b)$ of set-functions is called {\bf weakly paramodular} (or, simply, a {\bf weak pair}) if $p$ is intersecting supermodular, $b$ is intersecting submodular, and the cross-inequality holds for properly intersecting subsets $X,Y \subseteq S$.
-By Propositions~II.2.5 and~II.2.6 in~\cite{frank1988generalized}, we have

-\Proposition \ The polyhedron $Q(p,b)$ bordered by a weak pair $(p,b)$ is a (possibly empty) g-polymatroid, which is a base-polyhedron when $p(S)=b(S)$.
+A pair $(p,b)$ of set functions is called {\bf weakly paramodular} (or, simply, a {\bf weak pair}) if $p$ is intersecting supermodular, $b$ is intersecting submodular, and the cross-inequality holds for properly intersecting subsets $X,Y \subseteq S$.
+By Propositions~II.2.5 and~II.2.6 in~\cite{frank1988generalized}, we have \begin{proposition} \ The polyhedron $Q(p,b)$ bordered by a weak pair $(p,b)$ is a (possibly empty) g-polymatroid, which is a base-polyhedron when $p(S) = b(S)$.